17 no-code apps and tools to help build your next startup

-From launching websites, building workflow automations, and developing apps, no-code platforms can help startups quickly build and launch.
+From launching websites and app ideas to building workflow automations, no-code platforms can help startups and scaling companies quickly build and launch.

-Here are 17 no-code solutions to help startups, freelancers, and small businesses create without having to write code.
+Here are 18 top no-code solutions to help you build apps, chatbots, ecommerce stores, workflows, websites, plugins, and more — all without having to write code.

 1. Webflow

-Okay, we’re going to start this list with us.
-It’s our blog, right?
-But seriously, we are passionate about empowering everyone with the development tools to build professional websites.
-Webflow grants you the ability to create whatever website you’d like without knowing a single line of code — from SaaS websites to ecommerce stores, and even fully functional (and cloneable!) job boards, like this one by Chris Spags.
+We're passionate about empowering everyone with the development tools to build professional websites.
+Webflow gives you the ability to create whatever website you’d like without knowing a single line of code — from SaaS websites to ecommerce stores, and even fully functional (and cloneable!) job boards, like this one by Chris Spags.

 2. Bravo